US Fulbright Logo

 Housing Arrangements

-The Foundation for Scholarly Exchange (Fulbright Taiwan) will book the grantees in a hotel for first four nights close to the office and provide appropriate real estate listing and provide the rental housing-related information.
+Fulbright Taiwan will book the grantees in a hotel for the first four nights near the office.
+We will also provide real estate listings and rental housing-related information to guide grantees.

-Grantees are offered a one-time-only settling-in allowance and a monthly partial housing allowance during their grant period.
+• Benefits: Grantees are offered a one-time-only settling-in allowance and a monthly partial housing allowance during their grant period to support these rental costs.

 Fulbright Program Management Contact